 One aspect of getting your workers’ compensation claim approved is that you must be able to prove your injury and subsequent damages were work-related.
-You do not need to prove who is at fault for your injury.
+You do not need to prove who is at fault for your injury as workers’ compensation benefits follow a no-fault system.
 However, the challenge that many people face is proving how severe their work injury is and how much compensation it actually entitles them to seek.

 - Reviewing the accident report filed by your employer

 - Investigating your accident to determine if other information or evidence is available

 - Speaking with witnesses who saw the accident, such as other coworkers

 - Getting analysis from a medical professional to prove how long your recovery may last, which may affect how long you receive benefits

 - Filling out paperwork on your behalf and submitting it within any important deadlines

 - Communicating with other involved parties such as your employer, their workers’ compensation insurance carrier, or their legal team

 - Negotiating with the insurance company for an appropriate dispensation of benefits, settlement, or verdict

 Once we develop your case, we will then represent you during hearings about your claim and potentially negotiate a settlement.
 If your claim gets denied, we can help you appeal this decision.